Vietnam War POW/MIA issue: Kerry committee

 With specific regard to the "some evidence", the committee said this: "But neither live-sighting reports nor other sources of intelligence have provided grounds for encouragement,[12] particularly over the past decade.
 The live-sighting reports that have been resolved have not checked out; alleged pictures of POWs have proven false; purported leads have come up empty; and photographic intelligence has been inconclusive, at best."
-Two senators, Smith and Grassley, dissented at note 12, with the report saying "they believe that live-sighting reports and other sources of intelligence are evidence that POWs may have survived to the present."
+Two senators, Smith and Chuck Grassley, dissented at note 12, with the report saying "they believe that live-sighting reports and other sources of intelligence are evidence that POWs may have survived to the present."

 Concerning the possibility that American POWs survived in Southeast Asia after Operation Homecoming, the committee said this: "We acknowledge that there is no proof that U.S. POWs survived, but neither is there proof that all of those who did not return had died.
 There is evidence, moreover, that indicates the possibility of survival, at least for a small number, after Operation Homecoming."

 Committee vice-chairman Smith seemed to back away from the committee's findings within months of their being issued, appearing in April 1993 on Larry King Live with POW/MIA activist Bill Hendon, stressing his partial dissent from the majority report and touting new evidence of North Vietnam having held back prisoners in 1973, and then in the Senate in September 1993, saying he had "very compelling" new evidence of live prisoners.
 He also asked the Justice Department to investigate ten federal officials for perjury and other crimes in conjunction with a cover-up of POW/MIA investigations, In what he dubbed "Operation Clean Sweep", Smith said the targeted officials had a "mind-set to debunk".
 Kerry and McCain both denounced Smith's actions, with McCain saying, "In my dealings with these people, it is clear that mistakes may have been made in a very complex set of issues.
 But at no time was there any indication that they were giving anything but their most dedicated efforts.
 I frankly don't feel it's appropriate to publicly make these charges without public substantiation."
 Defense Secretary Les Aspin said the charges were unwarranted.